Oct. 13, 2016

 Rose said that all the hard work on grant applications, training, and planning continues to pay off.
 First, there are significant cost savings: Diesel fuel can cost up to $1.50 more per gallon-equivalent than some of the alternative fuels the county uses.
 The environment has benefitted too.
 "We've successfully reduced our carbon footprint, and the widely fluctuating price of oil doesn't challenge the fuel budget," Rose said.

-Encouraged by the results, Monroe County and the City of Rochester, N.Y., joined forces on a successful application for a second CMAQ grant, which will help upgrade the county's VanLare Treatment Plant fueling station, near Lake Ontario.
-In addition, the city is upgrading the station at its fleet facility on Mt.
-Read Boulevard.
-Completion of this phase is expected in April 2013, and it will provide both the county and the city with access to multi-fuel stations across a wider geographic area, complementing the original Green Alternative Fueling Station."Partnering up with the city allows us to overcome the range anxiety of drivers in alt-fuel vehicles traveling throughout Monroe County and surrounding areas," Rose said.
+Encouraged by the results, Monroe County and the City of Rochester, New York, joined forces on a successful application for a second CMAQ grant, which will help upgrade the county's VanLare Treatment Plant fueling station, near Lake Ontario.
+In addition, the city upgraded the station at its fleet facility on Mt.
+Read Boulevard in 2013.
+This additional station offers biodiesel, E85, CNG, and propane and provides both the county and the city with access to multi-fuel stations across a wider geographic area, complementing the original Green Alternative Fueling Station.
+"Partnering up with the city allows us to overcome the range anxiety of drivers in alternative fuel vehicles traveling throughout Monroe County and surrounding areas," Rose said.

 An Example for Others to Follow